goanna247/Suntest/README.txt

 CURRENTLY FIXING:
 - Alot (changed bluetooth methods slightly which has cause some small bugs i am working through)
+- Connected probe name and address not saved between activities - now semi works however does not immediately re-connect.
 - The orientation page sometimes doesnt display clicked on result.
+- Fixing stack overflow error in the viewMeasurement page which makes the first measurement display incorrect data
+- sometimes when requesting a bore shot it returns null -> maybe need to up the timer?
+- fill in all data on sensor activity page

+LATER PROBLEMS:
+- Resume previous survey option
+- Add calibration date into ProbeDetails page
+- roll offset
+- make probe ID able to take a string instead of an integer
 - adding a physical reconnect button which will hopefully fix any last drop-out issues

 ## App overview:
 There are 2 different types of readings, core and bore shots that different probes return.
 Currently all probes used only return 1 of these types however there is discussion that probe that are being developed will return both in order to fit more information while still working in the "existing" structure.
 IMO this isnt must easier than adding a type of reading, however it would have to be at the end of the information returned so as to not mess with the current order.